 - Know the features that help or hurt resale.

 In some areas, a swimming pool may enhance value while in others it may detract from a home’s value making it more difficult to sell.
 Your Core Agency RE, Inc. professional has the experience to be able to critique each of the properties you visit and help you identify features that may enhance or detract from resale value.

 After touring each home, write down what you liked and didn’t like.
 Develop a rating system that will help to narrow the field.
 For example, on your first day pick the house you like best and compare all other houses to it.
 When you find a better one, use the new favorite as the standard.

 - Make an offer.

 Once you’ve pinpointed your dream house, it’s time to get serious about the financial and contractual side of the purchase.
-Your Empire Realty Group associate brings an average of 20+ years of experience to your evaluation of the property, its value and what details should be included in your purchase offer.
+Your Core Agency RE, Inc. associate brings an average of 20+ years of experience to your evaluation of the property, its value and what details should be included in your purchase offer.
 As your buyer’s agent we would be representing your best interests and negotiate on your behalf.

 - Arrange for home inspections.

-Your Empire Realty Group agent can make your offer conditioned on appropriate inspections and/or tests.
+Your Core Agency RE, Inc. agent can make your offer conditioned on appropriate inspections and/or tests.
 We can then assist you in finding qualified inspectors.
 Depending on the results of the tests/inspections we can help to reach a meeting of the minds regarding any issues.